 As I wrote earlier, the scientific expert view on your test setup and results is a crucial one.
 But don’t let numbers alone influence your decision when a test is finished.
 You’ll run into scenarios in which a significance calculator will spit out a significant result after two days or so.
 But seriously, two days?
 Common sense should tell you to at least run a test through every day of the week twice to balance-out ‘seasonal’ impacts.

 Also, significance calculators don’t know every twist and angle of your product and its dependencies like you do.
 So only you will be able to spot outliers and potential bugs influencing your testing setup.

 Confusing A/B Test Results with User Feedback

 ‘Version A won, so our users like this one more!’
 While this assumption doesn’t seem far-fetched, it’s quite misleading.
-It’s the perfect example why quantitative and qualitative testing (and research) need to go hand in hand for a complete picture.
+It’s the perfect example of why quantitative and qualitative testing (and research) need to go hand in hand for a complete picture.

 Focussing on the wrong KPI to change

 Speaking of KPIs: When setting up your test, it’s essential to only work towards an increase or decrease (e.g., when working on a churn topic) of the real metric you can directly influence with a test.
 Especially when implementing a test within a multi-step funnel, you can never be sure to impact the very last checkout metric when only testing improvements within the address data step.